Construction Project Management

 School of Science, Engineering and Environment

-As a construction project management student, you will learn in our carefully designed studios and study spaces provide an inspiring environment to develop ideas, work collaboratively and share best practice.
-Our facilities include Think Lab, our futuristic research environment used for smart city applications, collaborative engineering, industry collaborations, and interactive learning
+As a construction project management student, you will learn in our carefully-designed study spaces that provide an inspiring environment to develop ideas, work collaboratively and share best practice.

 What about after uni?